philipparndt/vscode-markdown-tables/README.md

 ## Table mode

-Table mode is the mode where some of the default keybindings have another action assigned.
+The `Table mode` is the mode where some of the default keybindings have another action assigned.

 To enter table mode you may execute command `Text Tables: Enter table mode` from command palette or press <kbd>Ctrl</kbd>+<kbd>q</kbd> <kbd>Ctrl</kbd>+<kbd>q</kbd> shortcut to toggle mode.
 To control whether you're in table mode or not, see the icon in the status bar of Visual Studio Code: